-Article 38 Procurement implicating contracting authorities from different Member States [New]
+Article 38 Procurement implicating contracting authorities from different Member States

-- 1. Without prejudice to Article 11, contracting authorities from different Member States may act jointly in the award of public contracts by using one of the means described in this Article. - AMember State shall not prohibit its contracting authorities from using centralised purchasing activities offered by central purchasing bodies established in another Member State, under the same terms and conditions as a contracting authority established in that Member State. [...]
+- 1. Without prejudice to Article 11, contracting authorities from different Member States may act jointly in the award of public contracts by using one of the means provided in this Article. - Contracting authorities shall not use the means provided in this Article for the purpose of avoiding the application of mandatory public law provisions in conformity with Union law to which they are subject in the Member State where they are located. - 2.
+A Member State shall not prohibit its contracting authorities from using centralised purchasing activities offered by central purchasing bodies established in another Member State.